Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Governance Guide/Organizations The Lionsberg Way.md

 It is an emergent process, in that what the organization wants to do and is capable of doing is largely shaped by its participants, and the interest and willingness of the members to participate is largely shaped by what the organization wants to do, and how it wants to do it.

-This is a constant negotiation and renegotiation between confirmed participants and potential participants, as they work together to continually rebalance the equation to everyone's satisfaction, in a way that accomplishes the [[Purpose]] and [[Goals]] of the organization.
+This is a constant negotiation and renegotiation between confirmed participants and potential participants, as they work together to continually rebalance the equation to everyone's satisfaction, in a way that accomplishes the [[Purpose]] and [[Goal|Goals]] of the organization.

 ### Progressive Formalization
 Just like any emergent life form, in the beginning nascent organizational life is very supple and malleable.